YuchenZhang0629/YuchenZhang0629.github.io/_posts/2021-11-25-Natural-Language-Processing.md

 ---

 ##### Introduction
 #### In this blog post, I am going to show how to use Tensorflow to determine whether a piece of news is fake or not.
 We achieve this by looking at either the title, the text of the information itself, or both.
+With the assistance of enbedding, standardization, and our familiar techniques like max poooling, dense, and droo out, we can achieve this goal efficiently.
 But first, let's load the required packages.
 ```python
 import pandas as pd
 from sklearn.feature_extraction import text